-The Board of Directors of the Company is duly constituted with a proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The following changes occurred in the Directors and KMP, the composition of the Board of Directors during the period under review remains as under:
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non- Executive Directors and Independent Directors.
+The following changes occurred in the KMP of the Company,

 SL NO. NAME OF THE DIRECTOR / KMP PARTICULARS OF CHANGES 1.
-MR. PRANAB RANJAN MUKHERJEE (WHOLETIME DIRECTOR) CHANGE IN DESIGNATION 2.
-MR. DEEPESH TIWARI (ADDITIONAL DIRECTOR) APPOINTMENT 3.
-MR. DEEPESH TIWARI (INDEPENDENT DIRECTOR) CHANGE IN DESIGNATION
+MS. ANKITA KARNANI (COMPANY SECRETARY) RESIGNATION 2.
+MRS. SWATI BHANSALI (COMPANY SECRETARY) APPOINTMENT

-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
 Majority decision is carried through while the dissenting members' views are captured and recorded as part of the minutes.

-I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
+I/we further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-Place: Kolkata Date: 18/05/2023
+Place: Kolkata Date: 21.05.2024

-UDIN NO. F002699E000332534
+UDIN NO.: F002699F000412801

-Ashok Kumar Daga (Practising Company Secretary) FCS No. 2699, CP No. 2948
+Ashok Kumar Daga [Practising Company Secretary] FCS No. 2699

+CP No. 2948